 The term "sialidosis" is used here to describe those patients with a disorder resulting from an inherited, isolated deficiency of neuraminidase 1 (sialidase) (Lowden and O'Brien 1979; O'Brien 1982; Beaudet and Thomas 1989; Cantz and Ulrich-Bott 1990).
 Because the first patients shown to suffer from this enzyme abnormality had originally been included in a group of patients given the designation "mucolipidosis" (Spranger and Wiedermann 1970), this disorder is also sometimes referred to as mucolipidosis I (Spranger et al 1977).
 The enzyme defect was first demonstrated in this group of patients in 1977 (Cantz et al 1977; Spranger et al 1977).
 Within a year, several investigators independently described an adult group of patients with deficiencies of neuraminidase 1 activity (Durand et al 1977; O'Brien 1977; Rapin et al 1978; Thomas et al 1978).
 This form of the disorder, originally labeled the cherry-red spot-myoclonus syndrome, is now referred to as sialidosis type I.

-Sialidosis must also be distinguished from sialuria, the term given to a group of patients who excrete excessive amounts of free sialic acid due to the defective feedback control of UDP-GlcNAc 2-epimerase (Thomas et al 1985; Seppala et al 1999).
+Sialidosis must also be distinguished from sialuria, the term given to a group of patients who excrete excessive amounts of free sialic acid due to the defective feedback control of UDP-GlcNAc 2-epimerase leading to hypersialylated O-glycans (Leroy et al 2001; Wopereis et al 2006).
 Finally, sialidosis patients should not be confused with those patients suffering from free sialic storage disease or Salla disease, both of which are the result of the defective transport of sialic acid across lysosomal membranes (Aula et al 2002).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.